Longevity by Design · Berlin, Germany

 Does Sabina Malikova Design Office have a longevity Berlin office?

 No. The studio's offices are in Ankara (HQ at NeXT Level, Çankaya), London (71-75 Shelton Street, Covent Garden) and Baku.
-Berlin commissions are delivered through remote design development plus scheduled site visits — the same model used to deliver Longevity Rooms Frankfurt from Ankara.
+Berlin commissions run through remote design development plus scheduled site visits.
+The same model delivered Longevity Rooms Frankfurt from Ankara.

 How does a remote Berlin commission actually work?

-It starts with an on-site survey visit, followed by remote design development against the four Longevity by Design targets, then in-person visits at mid-build and handover.
+It starts with an on-site survey visit.
+Remote design development follows, against the four Longevity by Design targets.
+In-person visits then cover mid-build and handover.
 Longevity Rooms Frankfurt and LOKMATAS Stuttgart were both delivered to Germany this way.

 What is Longevity by Design?

-A methodology built on four measurable pillars: circadian lighting (CLCI), biophilic content (BCS, three or more natural elements), air quality (IAQM, HEPA-13 + MVHR, PM2.5 below WHO's 5 µg/m³) and acoustics (AHR, under 55 dB).
-It launched as the opening keynote of The Longevity Show Ankara on 13 June 2026; the next keynote is in Frankfurt, 4–5 September 2026.
+It is a methodology built on four measurable pillars.
+CLCI covers circadian lighting.
+BCS requires three or more natural elements per space.
+IAQM pairs HEPA-13 with MVHR, keeping PM2.5 below WHO's 5 µg/m³.
+AHR holds interiors under 55 dB.
+It launched at The Longevity Show Ankara on 13 June 2026.
+The next keynote is in Frankfurt, 4–5 September 2026.

-Locations & topics: Ankara · Istanbul · Frankfurt · Stuttgart · London · Baku · Izmir · Antalya · Doha · Longevity Architecture · Longevity Clinic Design · Longevity Interior Design ·
+Locations & topics: Longevity Design Hub · Longevity interior design in Ankara · Longevity interior design in Istanbul · Longevity interior design in Frankfurt · Longevity interior design in Stuttgart · Longevity interior design in London · Longevity interior design in Baku · Longevity interior design in Izmir · Longevity interior design in Antalya · Longevity interior design in Doha · Longevity Architecture · Longevity Clinic Design · Longevity Interior Design · Longevity Ev Tasarımı · Longevity Tasarımı · Longevity Clinic Ankara · Longevity Clinic Istanbul · Longevity Clinic · Longevity Design ·